manystarsapart/misc/README.md

 # 2. VTuber avatar on Ubuntu

-This aims to serve as a guide and document my endeavor in figuring out how to render my Live2D model on Ubuntu.
+This aims to serve as a guide and document my endeavor in figuring out how to render my virtual avatar model on Ubuntu.

 ![OBS Avatar Demo 2](./2-virtualavatar/OBSAvatarDemo2.png)
 ![OBS Avatar Demo 1](./2-virtualavatar/OBSAvatarDemo1.png)